-At the end of Fifth Form boys sit a Listening Exam, answering questions on the Set Works and some unfamiliar (but relevant) pieces.
+At the end of Fifth Form you will sit a Listening Exam, answering questions on the set works and some unfamiliar pieces.

-Boys learn about the following aspects of music:
+You will learn about the following aspect of music:

-- How and which musical elements are used within a piece
+- How and which musical elements are used within the piece

 - Appropriate musical vocabulary for each work